Are you planning the next trip but you don’t know how to choose a place? Or are you looking for a way to travel while you’re at home?

 Sarajevo promotes itself as the place where the east meets the west, and it couldn’t be more right.
 It’s the perfect combination of Muslims, Catholics and Orthodoxes.
 For history, both recent and older, head to Mostar.
 For nature, it doesn’t get better than Kravice.
 If you want a beautiful and truly off the beaten path destination, visit Počitelj.

-I struggled a bit with this one, but I decided on Brazil.
-Not only because of the smokin’ bodies all around, but because I’d love to be able to explore and go on many, many adventures.
+I struggled a bit with this travel challenge question, but I decided on Brazil.
+Not only because of the smokin’ bodies all around, but because I’d love to be able to explore and go on many many adventures.
 That’s the best reason to be fit, right?

 So much of what we are is where we have been.
 The places we’ve lived in shape us in one way or another.
 For me this is completely true about London.
 I knew before my first step there that I’d fit in.
 I knew I’d love it.
 And my prediction couldn’t have been more accurate.

 I wanted to move to London since I can remember.
 Everything about it seemed appealing to me.
-From the royals to the politics, from the history to the art, from the politeness of people to the diversity… Read more here.
+From the royals to the politics, from the history to the art, from the politeness of people to the diversity… London’s multiculturalism is a treat!

 I have a love/hate relationship with Santiago.
 It’s my birthplace and where I lived a really big part of my life, so I have most of my friends and family there, and amazing memories.
 But for the same reason I also know all its downsides.